 If your child's school is really open-minded, and is willing to allow a bit of comparative religion education, you might even be allowed to come in and talk to your child's classmates about what it is you believe and do.
 If you are lucky enough to get permission to do this, it would be advisable to leave out any discussion of magic, and instead focus on other aspects of your path -- reverence for nature, honoring your ancestors, celebrating the cycles of the seasons, etc.

 A few cases have made headlines when students, particularly teen girls, were forbidden to wear a pentacle or other Pagan symbol to school.
 As schools try to enforce a zero-tolerance policy towards behavior which might be considered harmful or gang-related, it’s entirely possible that an educator, simply out of ignorance, might ask your child to remove their jewelry.

 If this happens, talk to the teacher, principal, or the school board.
 Consult a civil rights attorney if you have any questions.
-Realize that a good deal of people are simply misinformed about Paganism and Wicca, and often their concerns come because they don't know any better, not because of any real desire to offend or harm.
+Realize that a good deal of people are simply misinformed about modern Pagan religions, and often their concerns come because they don't know any better, not because of any real desire to offend or harm.

-If you're not Pagan or Wiccan, but your child is, it's still a good idea to educate yourself about your child's beliefs.
+If you're not Pagan, but your child is, it's still a good idea to educate yourself about your child's beliefs.
 This will help you determine if your child is being made the victim of religious discrimination at school.
 Educators may, especially in the case of teens, assume the child is just "going through a rebellious phase."